 There is usually a restocking fee associated with unused product returns.
 Please contact your local Seametrics distributor for further details.

 Seametrics has a 2 year warranty on all products.
 This limited warranty does not cover customer damage.
-For full details on warranty coverage, please see our Limited Warranty Policy Document for further details.
+For full details on warranty coverage, please see our Limited Warranty Policy.

 Q: Who pays for shipping when I need to send in a product for warranty evaluation?